 Indeed, the form $\delta_\Sigma=\delta(\phi) |\nabla\phi|$ for smooth closed curves in $\mathbb{R}^2$ and surfaces in $\mathbb{R}^3$ was first derived in \cite{Osher1996} and now is widely used in the level set method.
-Hence, the results presented in this work can be regarded as extensions of \cite{Osher1996}.
+The results presented in this work can be regarded as the extension of \cite{Osher1996}.